camwestwood/xapi/recipes/Module-View.md

 	</tr>
 	<tr>
 		<td>context.extensions</td>
-		<td>Json object with the following proerties: The sessionID extension is the VLE session ID.
+		<td>Json object with the following properties: The sessionID extension is the VLE session ID.
 [IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension.
 SessionId is the VLE session Id.
-CourseArea is the umbrella course/parent area identified by its home page URI
+CourseArea is the umbrella course/parent area identified by its home page URI.
+RecipeVersion is recommended and is the version of this recipe found at the top of this page.
 	</td>
 	</tr>
 </table>